Creating a TLS server profile

 1. In the Cloud Manager, click Resources Resources.

-2. Select TLS.
+2. Select Crypto Material.

-3. Click Create in the TLS Server Profile table.
+3. Click Create in the TLS server profile table.

-4. Enter the fields to configure the TLS Server Profile:
+4. Enter the fields to configure the TLS server profile:

 Field Description

-Title (required) Enter a Title for the profile.
-The title is displayed on the screen.
+Title Enter a title for the profile.

-Version (required) Assign a version number for the profile.
+Version Assign a version number for the profile.
 Using version numbers allows you to create multiple server profiles with the same name and different configurations, for example, MyProfile 1.0 and MyProfile 1.1.

-Summary (optional) Enter a description of the profile.
+Summary Enter a description of the profile.

-Mutual Authentication (required) Determines the level of two-way authentication for the server profile.
+Mutual Authentication Determines the level of two-way authentication for the server profile.
 In two-way authentication, the server responds to a client by sending a request for the client certificate.

 • None (default) No support for mutual authentication.